wlonk/arcadia/arcadia.md

     And then the fairy can make demands of you, that cost tokens to resist?

+    Perhaps a fairy's demand cuts them off from tokens until they complete it, like putting your soul in hock in _Poison'd_.

 ## Notes:

 PCs need to get their face cards more.